bgribble/lw/README.md

 ## lw -- get the last word using Vim motions

-lw is a small Bash script I put together to (1) help with my Vim motion skills, and (2) do something I want to do a lot: paste a fragment of a previous command's console output into a command line I'm typing.
+lw is a small Bash script I put together to (1) help practice my Vim motion skills, and (2) do something I want to do a lot: paste a fragment of a previous command's console output into a command line I'm typing.

+It requires Vim (no particular version), tmux (no particular version) and bash.

 ### Usage